usnistgov/oscal-xproc3/tutorial/punchlist.md

 - review phase:
   - Commends Day? (week?) go through all the comments consider factoring out into p:documentation / tooling
-  - 101 sequence is inspection and observation (only)
+  - Observer sequence is inspection and observation (only)
-  - 102 sequence is hands-on
+  - Maker sequence is hands-on
   -  all 'Goals' in sequence, all 'Resources' in sequence, etc
   - where can we default e.g. `with-input` in place of `with-input[@port='source']` ? test all these ...
   - Review and normalize usage of 'i', 'b', 'em' and other inline elements?